 *PC gamers close the article immediately*

 Hold on!
 I have a 1080Ti graphics card and a 4K monitor – I like my games to look pretty and expect my hardware to keep up with me.
 Despite that, the drop to streaming PlayStation games at 720p hasn’t been as significant as I’d feared, and it certainly hasn’t damped the enjoyment of finally having access to the huge library of PlayStation games.
-Truth be told, I’ve found myself hooking up a long HDMI cable from my PC to the TV and enjoying the Sony titles from the comfort of my gaming beanbag, something I haven’t done since I last owned a console 6+ years ago.
+Truth be told, I’ve found myself hooking up a long HDMI cable from my PC to the TV and enjoying the Sony titles from the comfort of my gaming beanbag, something I haven’t in years.
 Yes, I’m a big kid.

 Streaming games rather than running them locally and having to play games at a lower resolution will be deal-breakers for some.
 I get it and I’m sorry.

-If you’re a PC gamer and you can live with 720p visuals and have a consistent internet connection, you simply have to try PlayStation Now for the PC.
-The 7-day free trial can be cancelled easily (and may even be enough time to complete a game or 10, depending on how much free time you have).
+If you’re a PC gamer and you can live with 720p visuals and have a consistent wired internet connection, you simply have to try PlayStation Now for the PC.
+The 7-day free trial can be easily cancelled (and may even be enough time to complete a game or 10 before pulling the trigger, depending on how much free time you have).